 -50% maintenance for Units

 +10% Production toward a Unit for each Upgrade.

 +3 Orbital Coverage provided by Stations you trade with.

-Prosperity Virtues are mainly responsible in accelerating your Growth, and give a large amount of health to your city.
+Prosperity Virtues are mainly responsible for accelerating your Growth and giving a large amount of health to your city.
 If you want massive expansion rates and colonize fast, then Prosperity is the way to go.

 However, these Virtues aren’t the kind that would cater to all the needs of the city – you should try to combine Prosperity virtues with Might or others, depending on your approach to expansion.

 Combining Might with Prosperity can allow you to expand aggressively with military force, which is a great way to completely dominate your rivals.
 If you’re a type who would prefer diplomacy over military aggression, then Prosperity can be combined with any of the other virtue trees.